-The City maintains seven governmental funds, the general fund, the economic development corporation special revenue fund, the crime control district special revenue fund, the street maintenance special revenue fund, the public educational government channel special revenue fund, the debt service fund, and the capital projects fund.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the economic development corporation special revenue fund, the street maintenance special revenue fund, the debt service fund, and the capital projects fund which are classified as major funds and, the crime control district special revenue fund and the public educational government channel special revenue fund which are classified as non-major funds.
+The City maintains six governmental funds, the general fund, the crime control district special revenue fund, the street maintenance special revenue fund, the public educational government channel special revenue fund, the debt service fund, and the capital projects fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the street maintenance special revenue fund, the debt service fund, and the capital projects fund which are classified as major funds and the crime control district special revenue fund and the public educational government channel special revenue fund which are classified as non-major funds.

-The City adopts an annual appropriated budget for its general fund, economic development corporation special revenue fund, crime control & prevention district fund, street maintenance special revenue fund, and the debt service fund.
-A budgetary comparison statement (original versus final) has been provided in this report for the general fund, the economic development corporation special revenue fund, and the street maintenance special revenue fund to demonstrate compliance with this budget.
+The City adopts an annual appropriated budget for its general fund, crime control district special revenue fund, street maintenance special revenue fund, and the debt service fund.
+A budgetary comparison statement (original versus final) has been provided in this report for the general fund and the street maintenance special revenue fund to demonstrate compliance with this budget.

-The governmental fund financial statements can be found beginning on page 16 of this report.
+The governmental fund financial statements can be found beginning on page 17 of this report.